Vision Through Digital Communications

 The BlindSquare was conceptualized and created in 2012 by Finland-based Ilkka Pirttimaa, and he calls it a mashup of GPS technology; speech synthesis, crowd sourced data through FourSquare and augmented reality with audio.

 Learning To Use BlindSquare

 When you start the BlindSquare app, it will start by telling you your current location and some interesting places and street names around you.
 You may hear two voices speaking at the same time; the iOS VoiceOver and the BlindSquare voice for automatic announcements.
 The main screen of BlindSquare is divided into three sections.
 At the top you will find seven buttons.
 From left to right they are Search, Add Place, Tools, Foursquare, Other, Filter Announcements, and Mute Speech.
 Below these buttons you will find the radius slider.
 The largest part of the screen is taken up by a list of search categories, where different interests can be searched.
 Along the bottom of the screen are four Buttons, left to right; Voice Commands, BlindSquare Help, Heading/Accuracy/Speed, and Sleep Mode.
 Just above these Buttons is the Local Info Button.
-Refer to the BlindSquare User Guide for more information.

 Session 2: Setting User Preferences